SEPTEMBER 30, 2021

 You can open more than one RRSP.
 Just remember that your contribution limit remains the same, whether you have one or several RRSPs.

-Should you choose a beneficiary for your RRSP?
+Why do you need to choose a beneficiary for your RRSP?

 When you’re opening your RRSP, your advisor will ask if you want to name a beneficiary.*